 Recently I was invited to visit Houdini’s Room Escape in Montgomery, Ohio.
-Until I recieved this email I did not know much about real life escape room games.
+Until I received this email I did not know much about real life escape room games.
 I did a little research and found the concept intriguing.
 I’ve heard of escape rooms before, and a friend of mine even had an escape room birthday party, other than that I didn’t really know that much about it.
 You and your friends are locked into a room with some sort of scenario that needs solving within one hour to “escape the room”.
 Sounds easy, right?
 Well, these are not puzzles for children, and even though you are in these rooms and know full well that you can walk out at any time you still feel the pressure of that sixty minutes.
 It’s intense and fun at the same time, and an awesome way for adults to have a party like no other.
 You can find escape rooms all around the world, for example, check out this Escape Room in Chicago or another one in your local area.
 They’re great fun and encourage team work too!
 If you really loved the escape room experience and you’re looking for something to liven up the office Christmas party or host an evening of family time when the weather gets colder this year, you can now also get your hands on an escape room in a box – they could give you the escape room experience without leaving your own house!

 Houdini’s Room Escape ~